Firice1269/Firic/extensions/firic/README.md

 The `type` function takes in one argument and returns its type as a string.

 The `array.contains` function takes in one argument and returns `true` if the array contains the argument (or `false` if it doesn't contain the argument).

-The `array.count` function takes in one argument and returns a number equal to the number of occurrences of that element in the array.
-(This function is equivalent to `len(array.find(v))`, where `v` is the argument of this function.)

 The `array.find` function takes in one argument and returns an array containing every index at which that element occurs in the array.